radavies/foundry-macros/README.md

 You can give each of the macros a little icon if you want them to look better in the tool bar.

 _Make sure the PCs have observer permissions on the macros so they can see them._

+### Modules

+For the best experience you should install and activate the "Actually Private Rolls" module.